-The results of the Society are included in the group accounts of UGP.
-These consolidated financial statements are prepared in accordance with IFRS and are publicly available from Saddlers House, 44 Gutter Lane, London, EC2V 6BR.
+The results of the Society are included in the group accounts of UGP, the ultimate parent company.
+These consolidated Financial Statements are prepared in accordance with IFRS and are publicly available from Saddlers House, 44 Gutter Lane, 5th floor, London, EC2V 6BR.

-In these consolidated financial statements, the Society is considered to be a qualifying entity (for the purposes of this FRS).
-In the preparation of the individual financial statements, the Society has applied the exemptions available under FRS 102 in respect of the following disclosures:
+In these consolidated Financial Statements, the Society is considered to be a qualifying entity (for the purposes of this FRS).
+In the preparation of the individual Financial Statements, the Society has applied the exemptions available under FRS 102 in respect of the following disclosures: